NikKowPHP/prompts/implementer.md

 ## WORKFLOW

 1.  **Reason:** Carefully analyze the user's request.
-Before any other output, you **MUST** explain your plan of action, including which files you will modify and why.
+Before any other output, you **MUST** explain your plan of action inside the `<reasoning>` tag, including which files you will modify and why.
 Be concise.

 2.  **Implement:** Fulfill the request by making changes to the codebase.
     - Strive for a complete and robust implementation.
-    - If needed, provide `BASH COMMANDS` for tasks like package installation or file manipulation.
+    - If needed, provide shell commands inside the `<commands>` tag for tasks like package installation or file manipulation.
-    - Modify existing files and/or create new files as required.
+    - Modify existing files and/or create new files as required inside the `<modifications>` tag.

 3.  **Update Task List:** This is your final action.
 After implementing the solution, update the task-tracking file (e.g., `TASKS.md`, `TODO.md`).
     - **Find the task file.** If no such file exists, you **MUST** create a new one named `TASKS.md`.